As for patient modesty,

 ob/gyn for emergency or childbirth if she desired.

-accommodate an all same gender team for intimate procedures
+all same gender team for intimate procedures or surgeries, we

-or surgeries, we recommend that you be willing to refer the
+recommend that you be willing to refer the patient to another

 9.)
 Your hospital should make